avallip443/asl-recognition/README.md

 ## Training Model
-This section describes collecting data, extracting meaningingful features, and using these to train a support vector machine (SVM) model capable of making reliable ASL sign predictions.
+This section describes collecting data, extracting meaningful features, and using these to train a support vector machine (SVM) model capable of making reliable ASL sign predictions.

 ### Prerequisites
 Before running the scripts for training the model, it is recommended to use a virtual environment.